randlab/ArchPy/README.md

  - 07_geological_map : this notebook presents how to integrate and use a geological in an ArchPy model
  - 08_inference : little guide how to use archpy inference tools to estimate surface parameters (no facies parameters for now) --> Note that for now, the interface is not working due to incompatibilities issues with ipywidgets.
  - 09_interface : little exemple of an interface to call an preexisting archpy model as well as drawing a new model extension.
+ - 10_rotation : an example of how to create a rotated model

  ## Paper
  A paper was published on the ArchPy concept and its different capabilities.
  The paper was written with the version 0.1 of ArchPy.
  It is available with the following [link](https://www.frontiersin.org/articles/10.3389/feart.2022.884075/).

+ ## list of references using ArchPy
+ Schorpp, L., Straubhaar, J., & Renard, P. (2024).
+From lithological descriptions to geological models: an example from the Upper Aare Valley.
+Frontiers in Applied Mathematics and Statistics, 10, 1441596 [link](https://doi.org/10.3389/fams.2024.1441596).

+ Neven, A., & Renard, P. (2023).
+A novel methodology for the stochastic integration of geophysical and hydrogeological data in geologically consistent models.
+Water Resources Research, 59(7). [link](https://doi.org/10.1029/2023WR034992)

+ Neven, A., Schorpp, L., & Renard, P. (2022).
+Stochastic multi-fidelity joint hydrogeophysical inversion of consistent geological models.
+Frontiers in Water, 4, 989440. [link](https://doi.org/10.3389/frwa.2022.989440)

  ## Contact
  For any questions regarding ArchPy, please contact me at <ludovic.schorpp@unine.ch>